 High Throughput Screening

-Our BSL3 is equipped with a workstation specifically designed for high throughput screening
+Our BSL3 is equipped with a workstation specifically designed for automated drug screening on cell-based assays

 - A Zephyr multichannel liquid handler with 96-and 384-well capabilities for performing accurately and efficiently plate preparation, replication or reformatting, serial dilutions and cell based assays.